nikolasjdawson/behavioral-ds.github.io/content/authors/yaozhong-liu/_index.md

 - name: University of Technology Sydney

 # Short bio (displayed in user profile at end of posts)
-bio: I am currently a undergradute student who are doing honours project under the supervision of Dr. Marian-Andrei Rizoiu
+bio: I am currently a undergradute student doing honours project under the supervision of Dr. Marian-Andrei Rizoiu

 interests:
 - Artificial Intelligence